 Planting Peppers in Your Ohio Garden

-Peppers (Capsicum spp.) are warm-season annuals that need six to eight hours of daily sunlight and well-draining soil with a pH of 6.0-6.8.
-In Ohio, you can plant pepper seeds directly into raised soil beds, however, starting them in containers allows tender stems to develop further before being transplanted to the garden.
+Peppers (Capsicum spp.) are warm-season annuals that need six to eight hours of daily sunlight and well-draining soil with a pH of 6.0 to 6.8.
+In Ohio, you can plant pepper seeds directly into raised soil beds; however, starting them in containers allows tender stems to develop further before being transplanted to the garden.

 Seeding is fun!
 And starting them indoors is the smart way to grow peppers if you want to “do it yourself.”

-Pepper seeds require temperatures of 70-80 degrees Fahrenheit to germinate.
+Pepper seeds require temperatures of 70 to 80 degrees Fahrenheit to germinate.
 Flats, plug trays, starter pots, and the like work well—we often use plastic milk and water jugs cut in half—for potting soil and special dirt blends.
 Place the containers in a window with direct sunlight or on a seedling heat mat for extra warmth.
-As the first tiny leaves appear, move the pots to a sunny window or underneath a specially-designed light.
+As the first tiny leaves appear, move the pots to a sunny window or underneath a specially designed light.

 Plant at least 12 containers if you want six or more pepper seedlings to survive the move and adaptation into your garden.